sondreluc/react-under-the-hood/chapters/chapter_3.md

 });
 ```

 With `shouldComponentUpdate` you can tell React whether a particular component needs to be re-rendered or not.
-Generally this is not necessary, but if you need to optimize performance, telling React which nodes don't needs to be re-rendered can result in performance improvements.
+Generally this is not necessary, but if you need to optimize performance, telling React which nodes do not need to be re-rendered can result in performance improvements.

-Final note, you have to wrap everything in the render function in a parent DOM element, otherwise it won't work.